jennjiwon/jennjiwon.github.io/_pages/about.md

 I earned an M.A. in Communication from Seoul National University, and a B.S. in Media, Culture, and Communication (_magna cum laude_) from New York University.

-In my spare time, I love to travel, bake, go on runs, and geek out over Disney and K-pop.
+In my spare time, I like to travel, bake, go on runs, and geek out over Disney and K-pop.
 Some of my most recent obsessions include _Shang Chi_, [TikTok](http://vt.tiktok.com/ZSehLkJVY), and [Gershwin](https://youtu.be/CQwc9JyPm-4).
-I was born in Seoul, raised in New Jersey, with a few dashes of New York and Orlando mixed in.
+I was born in Seoul, raised in New Jersey, with a few dashes of New York and Orlando thrown in.

 You can download my CV [here](https://github.com/jennjiwon/jennjiwon.github.io/raw/master/assets/pdf/CV_jiwonjennoh%20(2).pdf).